tuxx/localpics/README.md

 ### Recommended: Download a Release

 Visit the [Releases page](https://github.com/tuxx/localpics/releases) and download the appropriate binary for your platform.

+### Optional Dependencies

+- FFmpeg (optional, required only for video thumbnail generation)

 ## 🖥️ Usage